Njuelle/how-to-dashboard/part1.md

 And tadaaa !
 Magical !

 ![Kuzzle logs](img/kuzzle-logs.png)

+That's how you can use Kuzzle to perform analytics without interfering with your Kuzzle production stack and making it easy to collect data on specifics events.

 In our next tutorial, we will show you how to visualize all of this data in Kibana.